Grower's Guide

 Herbs — cilantro, parsley, and dill all prefer the cooler months.
 Cilantro bolts almost immediately in summer heat; plant it in fall and it'll produce through April.
 Parsley is a biennial and will go all winter with minimal attention.

 Tomatoes are the centerpiece of the San Diego summer garden but need some nuance.
-Coastal gardeners in La Jolla, Ocean Beach, and Encinitas deal with the marine layer and lower summer temps — choose varieties like Early Girl, Celebrity, or Sweet 100s that set fruit in cooler conditions.
+Coastal gardeners in La Jolla, Ocean Beach, and Encinitas deal with the marine layer and lower summer temps — choose disease-resistant varieties like Celebrity, Champion, Better Boy, or the locally developed 'San Diego' variety, all of which handle cooler conditions and resist the root rots and leaf diseases the marine layer promotes.
 Inland gardeners in El Cajon, Santee, and Escondido have hotter, more reliable summers and can grow almost any variety.
-Coastal gardeners can start as early as March; inland wait until April when soils have warmed.
+Coastal gardeners can start as early as March; inland wait until April.

 Cucumbers produce well in the warm season.
 They need consistent water and something to climb.
 Plant mid-March through July at the coast, April through July inland.